Author: Dr. Jean-Paul Rodrigue

 Natural gas is composed primarily of fossil methane and other light hydrocarbons.
 It is a mixture of 50 to 90% by volume of methane, propane, and butane and is characterized as “dry” or “wet” based on its methane content and as “sweet” and “sour” based on its sulfur content.
 Natural gas is usually found in association with oil, implying a correspondence between oil and gas fields and the opportunity to combine extraction.
 The global production of natural gas has been growing with the net result that it is increasingly cost-competitive with petroleum.

 Natural gas is considered the cleanest fossil fuel to use, particularly for energy generation, and has become a key fuel in electric power plants.
-Gas turbine technology allows natural gas to produce electricity more cheaply than using coal, implying that the global electric generation market relying on fossil fuels is shifting towards natural gas supply chains.
+Gas turbine technology allows natural gas to produce electricity more cheaply than coal, implying that the global electric generation market relying on fossil fuels is shifting towards natural gas supply chains.
 Further, natural gas is increasingly competitive in relation to low-sulfur bunker fuels, particularly in light of ongoing regulations in maritime shipping concerning the sulfur content of bunker fuels.
 A major challenge concerns the distribution of natural gas, which relies on more complex technologies such as pipelines and their liquefaction.

-The growth of the global demand has created requirements to move natural gas over long distances.
-Liquefied natural gas (LNG) is an ideal form in which to transport natural gas but requires complex technical tasks.
+The growth of global demand has created requirements to move natural gas over long distances.
+Liquefied natural gas (LNG) is an ideal form to transport natural gas, but it requires complex technical tasks.
 Once natural gas is extracted, it is brought by pipeline to a liquefaction plant in the vicinity of a port terminal.
 Through a cryogenic process, natural gas is brought down to -160oC, implying a volume compression by a factor of 610 times.
 The LNG product can then be shipped by a fleet of specialized LNG carriers.
 At the destination port, LNG is stored and re-gasified to be distributed through pipelines.

 D. Bunker fuel

 Bunkering is an important energy market for maritime shipping as it involves refueling ships at selected locations.
-Bunker fuels are the lower cuts from the vacuum distillation tower (higher grade fuels such as gasoline are higher cuts), meaning that they are heavy, low-quality fuels of high viscosity requiring to be preheated to be used for combustion.
 While bunkering can occur at port docks, the most common process involves a bunkering ship docking alongside the ship to be refueled.
 Because of the characteristics of the global shipping network, bunkering tends to occur at major commercial gateways or intermediary locations where refueling represents an opportunity with minimal disruptions in a ship’s path and schedule.

 Singapore remains the most important bunkering market globally, handling around 50 million tons of bunker fuel on an annual basis.
-This dominance is related to the intensity of the maritime traffic forced to transit through the Strait of Malacca and the important role Singapore has developed as a major oil refining center.
+This dominance is related to the intensity of the maritime traffic forced to transit through the Strait of Malacca and the important role Singapore played as a major oil refining center.
 The bunker refueling market has a high level of concentration, with six countries accounting for 60% of global bunker fuel sales.

 3. The Maritime Shipping of Energy

 The energy transportation market is fragmented, but the dominant modes of energy transportation are complimentary, notably when the origins or destinations are landlocked or when land routes can reduce distances.
 Like other forms of transportation, energy transportation is often a sequence of modes, with maritime transport and pipelines the most used for large volumes.
 Such volumes underline the need for economies of scale and the importance of load breakpoints in energy transport chains.
-The transportation of energy is the activity that is the most prone to economies of scale in the transportation industry because of the relatively low value to mass ratio of fuels and the high demand.
+The transportation of energy is the activity that is the most prone to economies of scale in the transportation industry because of the relatively low value-to-mass ratio of fuels and the high demand.
 Therefore, locations adjacent to harbors are usually the primary location of energy storage and processing activities, such as oil refineries, enabling them to access global markets either as an input (crude oil imports) or as an output (refined oil products).

 In 2015, about 2.9 billion tons of oil and natural gas products were shipped by maritime transportation, roughly 62% of all the petroleum produced.
 The remaining 38% is either using pipelines (predominantly), trains, or trucks.
 Crude oil alone accounted for 1.77 billion tons.
 The maritime circulation of petroleum follows a set of maritime routes between regions where it has been extracted and regions where it will be refined and consumed.
 More than 100 million tons of oil are shipped each day by tankers.
 About half the petroleum shipped is loaded in the Middle East and then shipped to Japan, the United States, and Europe.
-Tankers bound to Japan use the Strait of Malacca while tankers bound to Europe and the United States either use the Suez Canal or the Cape of Good Hope, depending on the tanker’s size and specific destination.
+Tankers bound to Japan use the Strait of Malacca, while tankers bound to Europe and the United States either use the Suez Canal or the Cape of Good Hope, depending on the tanker’s size and specific destination.

-The world tanker fleet capacity (excluding tankers owned or chartered on a long-term basis for military use by governments) was about 488 million deadweight tons in 2015, representing about 28% of the world’s shipping tonnage.
-There are roughly 7,000 tankers available in the international oil transportation market.
+The world tanker fleet capacity (excluding tankers owned or chartered on a long-term basis for military use by governments) was about 665 million deadweight tons in 2024, representing about 28% of the world’s shipping tonnage.
+There are roughly 12,400 tankers available in the international oil transportation market.
 The cost of hiring a tanker is known as the charter rate.
 It varies according to the size and characteristics of the tanker, its origin, destination, and the availability of ships.
 However, larger ships are preferred due to the economies of scale they confer.
-About 638 VLCCs (Very Large Crude Carriers) account for a third of the oil being carried.
+About 810 VLCCs (Very Large Crude Carriers) account for a third of the oil being carried.
 Transportation costs account for a small percentage of the total cost of gasoline at the pump.
 For instance, oil carried from the Middle East to the United States accounts for about one cent per liter at the pump.
 Transportation costs have conventionally accounted for between 5% and 10% of the added oil value, depending on the market being serviced.
 The growth in oil prices since 2000 makes the transport costs an even lower component of the total costs, sometimes lower than 5%.
 Thus, oil demand is not related (is inelastic) to its transport costs but is a factor of effective tanker capacity.

 Due to distance and port access constraints, tanker flows have a high concentration level with different tanker sizes used for different routes.
 Larger tanker ships have required the setting up of offshore terminals and even the usage of tanker ships for storage.
 Tanker ships can also be used as semi-permanent storage tanks.
-There is thus a specialization of maritime oil transportation in terms of ship size according to markets.
+Thus, there is a specialization of maritime oil transportation in terms of ship size according to markets.
 VLCCs are used primarily from the Middle East in high volumes (more than 2 million barrels per ship) and over long distances (Europe and Pacific Asia).
 Shorter journeys are generally serviced by smaller tanker ships, such as from Latin America (Venezuela and Mexico) to the United States.
 Transport capacity has a significant impact on market selection.
 For instance, three-quarters of American oil imports come from the Atlantic Basin (including Western Africa) with journeys of less than 20 days.
-Most Asian oil imports come from the Middle East, a three-week journey with the halfway location of Singapore being one of the world’s largest refining centers.
+Most Asian oil imports come from the Middle East, which is a three-week journey, with the halfway location of Singapore being one of the world’s largest refining centers.
 Due to environmental and security considerations, single-hulled tankers have been gradually phased out to be replaced by double-hulled tankers.

 The LNG industry was originally developed as a niche.
 It is a highly structured business characterized by dedicated long-term contracts, and regionally-based trade flows with shipping tied into special projects for the life of the contract.
 Due to the large capital requirement of LNG projects and the high risks involved, the leading market participants in the LNG shipping segment used to be limited to the so-called super majors, namely major oil companies.
 After the 1990s, gas buyers wanted more flexibility in their supplies and started to move upstream, participating in activities such as shipping.
 Gas sellers also started to move along the chain, becoming minority owners in shipping and occasionally in regasification plants.
 As a result, LNG shipping came under the control of different parties.
 In line with the global trend towards the privatization of energy markets, the transformations taking place in the LNG market are heavily influenced by deregulation and liberalization in both the upstream and downstream gas markets.